-- Intentionally kill, injure or take any wild bird - Intentionally take, damage or destroy the nest of any wild bird while it is in use or being built - Intentionally take or destroy an egg of any wild bird - Sell, offer or expose for sale, have in his possession or transport for the purpose of sale any wild bird (dead or alive) or bird egg or part thereof.
+- Intentionally (or recklessly in Scotland) kill, injure or take any wild bird - Intentionally (or recklessly in Scotland) take, damage or destroy (or, in Scotland, otherwise interfere with) the nest of any wild bird while it is in use or being built - Intentionally take or destroy an egg of any wild bird - Sell, offer or expose for sale, have in his possession or transport for the purpose of sale any wild bird (dead or alive) or bird egg or part thereof. - Intentionally or recklessly obstruct or prevent any wild bird from using its nest (Scotland only)

-Certain species of bird, for example the barn owl, bittern and kingfisher receive additional protection under Schedule 1 of the WCA and are commonly referred to as "Schedule 1" birds.
+Certain species of bird, for example the barn owl, bittern and kingfisher receive additional protection under Schedule 1 of the WCA and Annex 1 of the European Community Directive on the Conservation of Wild Birds (2009/147/EC) and are commonly referred to as "Schedule 1" birds.